 (2) On the commencement of the use of the services of a lines launch or work boat, the master and crew thereof become the servants of the hirer or his servants or agents and anyone on board the vessel of the hirer who is paid by or would or might but for this condition be deemed to be employed by the Company shall be deemed to be the servant of the hirer.

+[Clause 2 amended: Gazette 29 Jul 2011 p.
+3149.]

 Mooring lines

 3.